redcurry/git_tutorial/tutorial.md

 Notice that it tells us we're on branch "master."
 This is our main branch of work.
 But sometimes it's useful to be able to diverge from our main line of work to experiment on some new code without messing up our main work.

 For example, let's say that we want to extend the functionality of our python program to calculate the mean of numbers in a file.
 We could start editing mean.py and change some code, but say we're not sure yet what needs to be changed, and we want to have the chance to play around with the code, while not messing up mean.py.
-We can create a new branch of work, where we can experiment with code, even commit those changes and keep a local history of those changes without even touching up our main branch.
-To do create a new branch, we say:
+We can create a new branch of work, where we can experiment with code, even commit those changes and keep a local history of those changes without even touching our main branch.
+To create a new branch, we say:

     git branch handle_file